refi64/chromium-tar/tools/gn/docs/reference.md

 ```
   --dry-run
-      Does not change or output anything, but sets the process exit code based
+      Prints the list of files that would be reformatted but does not write
-      on whether output would be different than what's on disk.
-This is useful
-      for presubmit/lint-type checks.
+      anything to disk.
+This is useful for presubmit/lint-type checks.
       - Exit code 0: successful format, matches on disk.
       - Exit code 1: general failure (parse error, etc.)
       - Exit code 2: successful format, but differs from on disk.